kleder/timetracker/README.md

 Then select boards you'd like to work with.
 Finally you may start recording the work you do with your tasks

 ### Remarks
-T-REC allows you to view your tasks which belong to the correctly scheduled current sprint on agile board.
+T-REC allows you to view your tasks which belong to the correctly scheduled current sprint on the agile board.
 T-REC will not display the task if it is not part of the sprint or is not assigned to you.

 ## Development and contribution
 To compile source code see [CONTRIBUTING](CONTRIBUTING.md) file